 A broader issue related to Medicare's financial condition is whether the economy can sustain Medicare spending in the long run.
-To help gauge the future sustainability of the Medicare program, we consider the share of GDP that will be consumed by Medicare.
-Because
+One way to gauge the future sustainability of the Medicare program is to examine the share of GDP that will be consumed by Medicare.
+Because Medicare spending is expected to continue growing faster than GDP, greater shares of the economy will be devoted to Medicare over time, meaning smaller shares of the economy will be available for other priorities.